ItzYeho/tmux-matryoshka/README.md

 # name of the option for the style of the status line
 # set if you rely on something other than the default 'status-style' option for it
 set -g @matryoshka_status_style_option 'my-status-style'

+# you can also set dynamic inactive status styles which
+# will be ran when the session becomes inactive
+set -g @matryoshka_dynamic_inactive_style 'on' set -g @matryoshka_inactive_status_style '$(tmux show-option -gqv window-status-format)'
 ```

 Include them in your `.tmux.conf` before running the setup.